GoogleChrome/ip-protection/Masked-Domain-List.md

 smartclip.com                                    | SmartClip                                                      | Not Impacted By Script Blocking
 smartclip.net                                    | SmartClip                                                      | Not Impacted By Script Blocking
 smlists.com                                      | SmartMachine                                                   | Not Impacted By Script Blocking
+smartnews-ads.com                                | SmartNews                                                      | Not Impacted By Script Blocking
 smartsendy.com                                   | SmartSendy                                                     | Not Impacted By Script Blocking
 ck-ie.com                                        | SmartyAds                                                      | Not Impacted By Script Blocking
 smartyads.com                                    | SmartyAds                                                      | Not Impacted By Script Blocking